Frequently Asked Questions:

 How much will the RX Drug Disposal Box Collection program cost?

-Our RX Drug Drops start at just $37/month.
+Our RX Drug Drops vary.
 The cost varies based on the unit chosen and the program selected (lease, try and buy, event kiosk).
 We minimize the risk of implementing the disposal program by offering the trial option as well as a trade-in option where locations can select to upgrade to a larger box instead of needing to purchase another when one is needed with a larger capacity.

 The cost to run the program will be determined by the frequency in which the box needs to be emptied.
 This varies substantially based on factors such as community involvement, population size and the size of the box chosen.
 Since we offer a variety of model sizes, pharmacies can opt to use a large unit which requires less emptying and therefore incurs less disposal costs.